2025–26 Michigan State Spartans men's ice hockey season

-The 2025–26 Michigan State Spartans men's ice hockey season is the 84th season of play for the program and 35th in the Big Ten.
-The Spartans represent Michigan State University in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the Munn Ice Arena and are coached by Adam Nightingale in his fourth season.
+The 2025–26 Michigan State Spartans men's ice hockey season was the 84th season of play for the program and 35th in the Big Ten.
+The Spartans representeed Michigan State University in the 2025–26 NCAA Division I men's ice hockey season, played their home games at the Munn Ice Arena and were coached by Adam Nightingale in his fourth season.

+On January 19, 2026, director of hockey operations for the team and former Spartan player Dan Sturges died suddenly.
+It was announced that the team would wear a jersey patch in his honor of the remainder of the season.

+With a win over Minnesota on March 5, the Spartans secured their third straight Big Ten regular season championship.